zx2a17/ttt-app/README.md

    - note here that the source code has been pushed to docker hub and stored there already.
    - at this point you can run initial sonarqube analysis already.

-8) # Add the sonar-project.properties in it
+8) Add the sonar-project.properties in it
 sonar.projectKey=<Your - key - shown>
-This will be the project key within the sonar instance
+This will be the project key within the sonar instance (it shoudl be part of the instruction) After adding this one, then SonarQube is now ready to scan the content of the github repo and the code within it.

-8) run the self-runner instructions on github, so that githup action commands will apply to the master server
+9) run the self-runner instructions on github, so that github action commands will apply to the master server.
-9) clone the repo (this one)
+10) clone the repo (this one)
-10) terraform init and apply
+11) terraform init and apply
-11) then merging to main should run the github action and it should deploy everything
+12) then merging to main should run the github action and it should deploy everything
-12) run kubectl get all to get the port open on the ELB and open it to accept traffice to access the app!
+13) run kubectl get all to get the port open on the ELB and open it to accept traffice to access the app!
-13) access the app via the LoadBalancer with the external IP output of the command above a74a209fdffea4d7b8e773212a9809d7-1738975369.us-east-1.elb.amazonaws.com
+14) access the app via the LoadBalancer with the external IP output of the command above a74a209fdffea4d7b8e773212a9809d7-1738975369.us-east-1.elb.amazonaws.com